XDWiki/XDWiki.github.io/README.md

 ### How do I contribute to XD Wiki ?

+The XD Wiki pages are created using [markdown](https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet) so there's no need to know HTML.

 Firstly, you need to be a XD Colleague.
 If you are not, [click](http://www.perficient.com/About/Careers) here to apply for the next best job in the world.

 If you are a XD Colleague, send an email to harish @ harish.bhavanichikar@perficient.com to get access to this repository and then do a git clone by